erri120/GameFinder/README.md

 ### GOG Galaxy

 GOG Galaxy is only supported on Windows.
-Visit [GOG Database](https://www.gogdb.org/) if you need to find the Id of a game.
+Use the [GOG Database](https://www.gogdb.org/) to find the ID of a game.

 **Usage:**